anshali15634/-Software-Enhancement-and-Refactoring-of-a-Classic-Brick-Breaker-Game/README.md

       It encapsulates the common functionality required for creating game buttons in this game, reducing redundancy and promoting code reuseability.

-- View Class
+### View Class
+(is located in the View.java file)
-  - It holds all the functions which were in the Main class, that were related to modifying the UI.
+  - It holds all the functions which were in the Main class, which were related to modifying the UI.
+  - This class was made as **a singleton class** as only one View object is required for the game, and this centralizes the configuration of the View class and prevents duplication of resources.
   - Its purpose is to:
-    -
+    - Manage user interface elements like buttons, labels, and images.
+    - Initialize and update UI components with game state information (score, level, heart).
+    - Set and update visual appearance of game objects (e.g., fill images for bullet, gun meter).
+    - Control visibility of game objects depending on game state (e.g., hide buttons during gameplay).
+    - Access and modify game elements based on user interactions (e.g., updating gun meter).
+    - Add a game icon to the top left corner of the game window.
+    - Ensure smooth UI updates on the JavaFX thread.

   - Reasons why this class was created:
-    - The Main class violates the Single-Class-Single-Responsibility Principle.
-This is because the modification of the UI, game logic, and storage of data was all executed in a single class.
-As a solution, I implemented the MVC pattern and therefore the View class was created.
+    - The Main class violates the **Single-Class-Single-Responsibility Principle**.
+This is because the modification of the UI, game logic, and storage of data was all executed in the Main class.
+As a solution, I implemented the **MVC pattern** and therefore the View class was created to separate the responsibilities.
-    - This class handles the changes in the UI, like changing teh game background, initializing the labels for display, setting visibility of the objects, and filling in images for the objects.
-    - This class was made as a singleton class as only one View object is required for the game, and this centralizes the configuration of the View class and prevents duplication of resources.
+    - To create reusable functions for UI, like the gameObjectImageFill() function which prevents duplication of code everytime a new object has to have an image pattern.
+    - Centralized UI management: Manage all UI elements in one place, simplifying code organization and modification.

-- Model Class
+### Model Class
+(is located in the Model.java file)
   - A singleton class which holds all the variables and functions relating to the game state and logic.
   - Its purpose is to:
     -